Vanish-Coder/unit-circle-practice/README.md

 # Site Link (also in description): https://vanish-coder.github.io/unit-circle-practice/

-# Instructions/Other Notes (Some of These are on Site):
+# Instructions/Other Notes (Some of These Are on Site):

 ## - Extremely mobile friendly.
 Every feature that works on laptop works on mobile (albiet some may be slower for the user to use becuase of mobile limitations like fast keyboard support).